LabChameleon/labchameleon.github.io/_pages/teaching.md

 <br>
 Bachelor's Thesis
 <br>
-I am co-supervising this super cool collaboration with our universities' <a href="https://www.sonnenwagen.org">Sonnenwagen Team</a>, developing a solar racing car.
+I am co-supervising this super cool collaboration with Hadar Shavit and our universities' <a href="https://www.sonnenwagen.org">Sonnenwagen Team</a>, developing a solar racing car.
 The thesis' aims to improve the efficiency of their car for an international 5 day race through Australia.
 </p>

 <p>